Metropolis-Scale Road Network Datasets for Fine-Grained Urban Traffic Modeling: Scalable graph-based traffic forecasting

-\paragraph{Model scalability} We report the total training time in hours for all evaluated models across different datasets and lookback window sizes of $12$ and $48$ in Table \ref{tab:experiments_elapsed_time}.
-As the lookback window increases from $12$ to $48$, the considered sequential models, especially DCRNN, GWN, and STGCN, exhibit significantly longer training times.
-For STGCN on the \texttt{city-traffic-L} dataset with a lookback of $48$, training fails to complete within $250$ hours.
-This poor scalability is due to the need to maintain and process an explicit temporal state for each input timestamp, which grows linearly with the lookback size.
-In contrast, our proposed models GNN-\texttt{Mean} and GNN-\texttt{TrfAttn} require consistently low training time across all configurations.
-This demonstrates that such a design is significantly more scalable and computationally efficient, particularly as the temporal input dimension grows.
-These results highlight the importance of scalability for practical applications of traffic forecasting models.
+Next, we report inference time across \texttt{city-traffic} datasets in Table~\ref{tab:model-efficiency}.
+The considered sequential spatiotemporal models, especially DCRNN, GWN, and STGCN, exhibit substantially worse scaling behavior: they require tens or even hundreds of minutes for inference.
+These scalability issues are caused by the need to maintain and process an explicit temporal state for each input timestamp, which grows linearly with lookback size.
+In contrast, the proposed SVR-GNN achieves inference time comparable to the linear model, while providing results competitive with other graph-based approaches.
+This demonstrates that such a non-sequential full-batch design is significantly more scalable and computationally efficient.
+We hope that our findings will encourage further development of efficient methods for traffic modeling and graph-based spatiotemporal forecasting.